ashrafulalam005/Dots-and-Boxes-game-with-python/README.md

 <br>

-## Overview
+# Overview
 <br>

 Hey there.
-I am <b>Ashraful Alam</b>.
-I am from Chittagong, Bangladesh.
-I am a passionate software developer.
-This is a simple Dots and Boxes game implemented using Python.
-It allows two players to take turns drawing lines between dots on a grid, with the goal of completing as many boxes as possible.
+I am **Ashraful Alam .** I am from **Chittagong, Bangladesh .** I am a passionate software developer.
+This is a simple **Dots and Boxes** game implemented using **Python .** It allows two players to take turns drawing lines between dots on a grid, with the goal of completing as many boxes as possible.
 The player with the most completed boxes at the end wins.
 If the box count are same then its a tie.

 <br> <br>